cmalek/sungazer/doc/source/overview/quickstart.rst

     # Start a session with default settings
     sungazer session start

-    # Start with custom device
+    # Start with custom IP (if you've bridged the PVS6 to your local network for
+    # example)
     sungazer --base-url http://192.168.1.100/cgi-bin session start

 Listing Devices